Are you looking forward to investing in SBI Life Smart Privilege Plan?

 - Under any circumstances, the policyholder cannot take a loan against this policy

-- The funds under SBI Life Smart Privilege plan lack transparency that is offered by the standard mutual funds regulated by SEBI.
+- The funds under the SBI Life Smart Privilege plan lack the transparency that is offered by the standard mutual funds regulated by SEBI.

 - The returns offered by the SBI Life Smart Privilege plan are below par.

-Comparing SBI Life Smart Privilege Plan Against PPF Returns
+SBI Life Smart Privilege Plan Vs Other Investments

-We calculated that the SBI Life Smart Privilege offered only 6.74% IRR, even if the underlying funds earned 8% CAGR in the illustration above.
+When we calculated the potential return of the SBI Life Smart Privilege Plan we found out that it has offered only 6.74% IRR, even if the underlying funds earned 8% CAGR in the illustration above.

-Can assured returns from PPF give better returns than the SBI Life Smart Privilege plan?
+Can PPF Investment give better-assured returns than the SBI Life Smart Privilege plan?

-Let’s assume that the policy holder is investing the same ₹ 6 Lac annually for 15 years in PPF.
-The prevailing PPF interest rate for Q2 2021-2022 is 7.1% p.a.
+Let’s assume that the policyholder is investing the same ₹ 6 Lac annually for 15 years in PPF.
+The prevailing PPF interest rate for Q1 2022-2024 is 7.1% p.a.

-In such a case, by the end of 15th year the policyholder will receive ₹1.63 Cr.
+In such a case, by the end of the 15th year, the policyholder will receive ₹1.63 Cr.
 In comparison, it is approximately ₹5 lakhs better return.

 See the compounding table below.

-Moreover the returns that is completely tax-free and virtually risk-free.
-Whereas, the performance of the SBI Life Smart Privilege Plan is not guaranteed, and depends on the fund performance or the fund manager’s performance day in and day out.
+Moreover, the returns are completely tax-free and virtually risk-free.
+Whereas, SBI Life Smart Privilege Plan’s performance is not guaranteed and depends on the fund performance or the fund manager’s performance day in and day out.

-PPF does not offer life cover like SBI Life Smart Privilege Plan.
-But alternatively, you can buy a term insurance plan for the same sum assured but far less premium.
+PPF does not offer life cover like the SBI Life Smart Privilege Plan.
+Alternatively, you can buy a term insurance plan for the same sum assured but far less premium.

-If you haven’t made use of PPF yet, PPF + a term insurance policy is an alternative investment option every conservative investor should definitely look into before even considering SBI Life Smart Privilege Plan.
+If you haven’t made good use of PPF yet, PPF + a term insurance policy is an alternative investment option every conservative investor should review before even considering SBI Life Smart Privilege Plan.

-Comparing SBI Life Smart Privilege Plan Against ELSS Mutual Fund
+SBI Life Smart Privilege Plan Vs ELSS Mutual Fund

-Let’s consider the same investment of ₹6laksh annually for the same term of 15 years as we did with the SBI Life Smart Privilege plan.
-We are assuming a very conservative 12% CAGR for the ELSS mutual fund.
+Let’s consider the same investment of ₹6 lakhs annually for the same term of 15 years as we did with the SBI Life Smart Privilege plan.
+We are assuming a very conservative 12% CAGR for the ELSS Mutual Fund.

 And more importantly, the investment risk level is the same as SBI Life Smart Privilege Plan, since both are market-linked investments.

-In the SBI Life Smart Privilege plan review of benefits illustration, the policy had the highest probability of giving a return of only ₹1.57 Cr.
+In the SBI Life Smart Privilege plan review of benefits illustration,it is identified that , the policy could generate a maximum return of only ₹1.57 Cr.

-But for the same investment, an investor will receive almost ₹2.5 Cr at the end of the 15th year will be.
-I have to remind you, this is a conservative assumption for an ELSS mutual fund.
+But for the same investment, an investor will receive almost ₹2.5 Cr at the end of the 15th year .
+Let me remind you, this is a conservative assumption for an ELSS mutual fund.

 In comparison with ELSS (12% CAGR), there is a huge difference in the maturity amount.
 The difference is approximately ₹93 lakhs.

-And again, ELSS Mutual Fund is purely an investment instrument.
+And again, ELSS Mutual Fund is good as purely an investment instrument.
 It does not offer life cover like SBI Life Smart Privilege Plan.

 However, you can always buy a term insurance plan for the same life cover.
 Term insurance policies offer a higher sum assured amount for far less premium.

-PPF investment with a Term Insurance plan is better alternative for investors with no or lesser risk tolerance.
+- PPF investment with a Term Insurance plan is a better alternative for investors with no or lesser risk tolerance.

-There is no systematic compulsion on the policy’s fund manager to perform at his best all the time.
-But with ELSS mutual funds, the investor can invest in a different fund at any time.
+- There is no systematic compulsion on the policy’s fund manager to perform at his best all the time.
+However with ELSS Mutual Funds, the investor invest in a different funds at any time.
 This compels the fund managers to deliver better returns consistently.